European banking job numbers drop a further 21,000 in first half

 Those that bucked the trend by hiring staff were likely to have done so to beef up regulatory compliance functions, Stribbling said.

-Nordea (NDA.ST), the Nordic region’s biggest lender, strengthened its IT services with almost 300 extra staff and Sweden’s Swedbank (SWEDa.ST) boosted headcount by 417 to expand advisory services for bond issues and corporate finance.

-Additional reporting by Laura Noonan, Olivia Hardy and Steve Slater; Editing by David Goodman
+Nordea, the Nordic region’s biggest lender, strengthened its IT services with almost 300 extra staff and Sweden’s Swedbank boosted headcount by 417 to expand advisory services for bond issues and corporate finance. ($1 = 0.7738 Euros) (Additional reporting by Laura Noonan, Olivia Hardy and Steve Slater; Editing by David Goodman)